 What to Expect

-The Linden Residential Treatment Center for Adolescents provides age-appropriate care for young people between the ages of 11 and 18.
-We provide three home-style, co-ed settings that together can accommodate up to 15 individuals who receive enhanced opportunities for independent life skills training and experience.
+The Linden Residential Treatment Center for Adolescents provides age-appropriate, Dialectical Behavior Therapy (DBT) informed treatment for young people between the ages of 11 and 18.
+We provide a safe, comfortable, all-gender living environment that can accommodate up to 12 individuals, who receive individualized treatment from a multidisciplinary team of providers.

 If your child is struggling with behaviors and symptoms that have made it hard to function well at home, in school, and in the community, we can help.
 Our primary goal is to help the young person in your life work toward rejoining his or her community as a healthy, successful individual.